asteriau/dotfiles/README.md

 # dotfiles
-There is no place like ~/
-maybe ill get around to writing this in the next 5 years
+# maybe ill get around to writing this in the next 5 years